Nkneha076279/Coffee-Shop-Sales-Analysis-Power-BI-Dashboard/README.md

 - <a href-"[SuperStore_Sales_Dataset.csv](https://github.com/Nkneha076279/Coffee-Shop-Sales-Analysis-Power-BI-Dashboard/blob/main/Coffee%20Shop%20Sales%20-%20Dataset.xlsx)">Dataset</a>

 ## Question (KPIs)
-- Calculate the total sales for each respective month
+- Calculate the total sales for each respective month.
-- Determine the mom increase or decrease in sales
+- Determine the mom increase or decrease in sales.
 - Calculate the diff in sales between the selected month and previous month.
 - Calculate the total number of orders for each respective month.
 - Determine the mom increase or decrease in orders.